zz9980/x0/README.md

 # x0:  Wild circles

-* Run the codes and modify them.
+Run the codes and modify them.
- * Run circles0.java
+ * Run circles0.java then change position and sizes.

  * Run circles1.java
   * __Uncomment__ the "Move them? code, by breaking the line after __`//--`__